HarrisonHemstreet/TIL-2023/til.md

 within the code where the CSV file is being created from a database call.
 I need to find that query and then add some conditional logic to it (or change what logic is there) in order to produce a query that actually gets the data we want

+# 8 September 2021
+TODO:
+1. relate current understanding to Karl on RS-8193
+2. Make significant progress on RS-8193

+TIL: